seek-oss/snyk-buildkite-plugin/README.md

 This value can be passed using the [private-npm-buildkite-plugin](https://github.com/seek-oss/private-npm-buildkite-plugin)

 ### `org` (required)
 The organisation (logical group) to which the build pipeline belongs

 Examples: team-name-a, team-name-b

+### `subDirectory` (optional) (mainly for testing)
+Specify a sub directory within the Git repository as the root directory for Snyk scanning.
+This is useful for repositories with submodules.

+Example: submodule-a, submodule-b